tdkhanhvu/ComputerVisionRestAPI/README.md

 $ python src/client.py --api='http://<your_host>:80/recognizeFace' --img_path=<your_path_to_image>
 ```

-- If running the server in development code, please change the port from 80 to 5000.
+- If running the server in development environment, please change the port from 80 to 5000.

 ## Heroku Integration: